 PowerShell Automation: Scripts for Task Automation

 Companies commonly use Microsoft Windows PowerShell to automate most of their administration and configuration procedures, from the simplest tasks to the most complex ones.
-Task automation provides several advantages to administrators, including eliminating potential human errors and reducing time investment when executing mundane jobs.
+Task automation provides several advantages to administrators, including eliminating potential human errors and reducing a time investment when executing mundane jobs.
 Process automation offers enterprises the possibility to reach their goals for optimizing efforts.

 Why Use PowerShell Automation?